JinghuiZhou/awesome_face_antispoofing/README.md

 # awesome_face_antispoofing
 - The deep learning framework is Pytorch.
 Python3.5 is used.
 ## Face landmarks
-- We use face_alignment to extract landmarks for image.
-Using [face_alignment](https://github.com/1adrianb/face-alignment).
+- face_alignment is used for landmarks extraction.
+Page [face_alignment](https://github.com/1adrianb/face-alignment).
 Thanks to them.
 ### Landmarks extraction scripts
 - cd detlandmark&&python3 detlandmark_imgs.py NUAA_raw_dir
+## Method
+- Our method is straightforward.
+Small patched containing a face is cropped with corresponding landmarks.
+A binary classification network is used to distinguish the attack patches.
 ## Experiments
 -  Experiments results on NUAA[1]